Dzejrou/twbl/README.md

 at [stackoverflow](https://unix.stackexchange.com/a/248495).

-The value of the `fname` variable might need to be changed to the correct path to your backlight britness file.
+The value of the `fname` variable might need to be changed to the correct path to your backlight brightness file.

 ### Compilation: